TanushreeShaw/MiwokApp/README.md

 ===================================

 This app displays lists of vocabulary words for the user to learn the Miwok language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+Slight modifications have been done in this App to make a smoother user experience.

 Pre-requisites
 --------------